Wireless Public Alerting explained

 for more information on accessibility features or contact your device manufacturer.

 Not all wireless mobile devices offer wireless public alerting compatibility.

-As of April 6, 2018, approximately 60% of LTE devices connected to the TELUS networks are capable of receiving wireless emergency alerts.
+As of November 2019, approximately 75% of the LTE devices connected to the TELUS networks are capable of receiving wireless emergency alerts.
 For a device to receive WPA alerts the following conditions need to be met:

 Latest OS software version for the compatible LTE device

 The compatible LTE device must be connected to the LTE network at the time of the alert

 The following devices have been tested and certified by TELUS for emergency alerting compatibility.